GMFelixfex/GDV-SoSe-2022/Exercise 4/readme.md

-The Application shows the usage of Image-Matching to create a Picture-Mosaik The Picture-Mosaik has a size of 50x50 pictures (2500 pictures) It uses Trainingdata from ~9000 pictures and a FlannBasedMatcher to match tiles of the big image
+The Application shows the usage of Image-Matching to create a Picture-Mosaik The Picture-Mosaic has a size of 64x64 tiles (4096 pictures) It uses Training data from ~9000 pictures and a FlannBasedMatcher to match tiles of the big image

 ## How to use

 1. The application can be started by opening the exercise4.py with VS-Code or the Python-launcher.
-2. In the Console you will be promted to Select the Training Descriptor with **"W"** or **"S"**, you can confirm the descriptor with **"D"**
+2. In the Console you will be prompted to select the Training Descriptor with **"W"** or **"S"**, you can confirm the descriptor with **"D"**
-3. Next you will be promted to either press **"R"** to load the Trainingdata or any other key to train the data
+3. Next you will be prompted to either press **"R"** to load the Trainingdata or any other key to train the data
-4. You will now need to wait for the Program to finish generating the Mosaik (2500 PIctures, ~ 2-4min)
+4. You will now need to wait for the Program to finish generating the Mosaik (4096 PIctures, ~ 2-4min)
 5. To end the application press **"Q"**.
 6. To save the Mosaik press **"T"**.
-7. To select a tile, just left-click it with the mouse-cursor, it will then be displayed in the  "Tile-Image" window
+7. To select a tile, just left-click it with the mouse cursor, it will then be displayed in the  "Tile-Image" window